 Part 1

-One year of taught study with lectures every Friday held at Regent's Park College.
+One year of taught study with lectures every Friday held at Wycliffe Hall and the Faculty of Theology and Religion.

 You will take four units in total, each assessed by an extended essay of 7,000 words.
 The two core units are: Doctrine, Context and Practice; and Experiential Project with Theological Reflection.